OrienteerBAP/Orienteer-Guidebook/creating_a_database_and_configuring_its_properties.md

 # Configuring Database Properties

-Commonly there is no need to configure OrientDB database manually, because Orienteer takes care of that.
+Commonly there is no need to configure OrientDB database manually, because Orienteer takes care of that automatically.
 But in specific cases you can configure the database on the **Schema** page (URL */schema*), on the **Database** tab.

 ###Parameters: